stanjouven/test/README.md

     │   ├── helpers_channels_more_300.py                              # Helper file for channels having more than 300 comments
     │   ├── helpers_channels_more_300.py                              # Helper file to visualize the axis projection method
     |
-    ├── bipartite_graph                   # Folder corresponding to the proximity graph implementation
+    ├── proximity_graph                   # Folder corresponding to the proximity graph implementation
     |   ├── ... not used for the final embedding
     |
     ├── word2vec                          # Folder using the word2vecf open source code